 TIP: This is a perfect time to review and reinforce Number Sense concepts throughout the year and/or build in some math spiraling!

-The following components make up a math 3 part lesson.
+This is the heart of your math block and focuses on conceptual understanding through inquiry-based learning.
 I love 3-part lessons as they are more focused on students building a solid understanding of the foundational math concepts through exploring and experimenting, struggling and discovering.
 They are so much more powerful than simply teaching students the steps to complete a procedure (which they will promptly forget).

 Students need a chance to collaborate and discuss with classmates.
 The days of spoon-feeding students the algorithms (or steps) to complete a math operation for them to memorize are long gone!